Cycling in Sydney Australia

 The mount is a PVC pipe cap end from Bunnings (no endorsement intended).
 This one has a diameter of 25mm but is sold as a 20mm end cap.
 You can get 25mm and 32mm end caps as well.

-I drilled a 5.5mm hole in the base and secured it with washer and M5 bolt.
+I drilled a 5.5mm hole in the base and secured it with washers either side and M5 bolt.

 It worked well, everything stayed solid, and the low light beam position is good for displaying the road ahead.
 I'm not sure how long this will last - the PVC might get brittle with exposure to sunlight over time.